echan23/newsapp/README.md

 the like button for each post.
 The like count is stored locally and persists even after refreshing the app in the simulator.
 However, if you restart the simulator session from your IDE (by running "flutter run"), the likes for each post will be lost.

+I chose to use Firebase for User Authentication and FireStore as the database.
+If I were to expand this project in the future, I would probably probably migrate this to AWS.

-For my state management, I chose to use the Bloc library, which is a design pattern that separates the business logic from the user interface (UI) by using streams to manage state.
+For my state management, I used the Bloc library, which is a design pattern that separates the business logic from the user interface (UI) by using streams to manage state.
 BLoC lets you build applications while ensuring that UI components don't directly depend on business logic and vice versa.

   How BLoC Works: